Commercial vs free (open source) operating systems-- is Linux better than Windows or are they just different?

 Against Windows:Windows can expensive.
-Microsoft used to make Windows 7 starter available for purchase in some developing countries at about $US50, however there is no starter version of Windows 8.
-Prices for Windows 10 can be country specific.
+Microsoft used to make a Windows 7 "starter" available for purchase in some developing countries at about $US50, however there is no starter version of Windows 8 or 10.
+Prices for Windows 10 can be country specific and users in developing countries often opt for pirated copies of Windows.
 Legal copies of Windows are frequently attacked with viruses -- free and open source anti-virus and firewall protection is available-- but may not have the reliability of the better commercial software.
 Pirated copies of Windows cannot load Windows security updates and are extremely vulnerable.

 For Linux: Linux operating systems are free and virtually all of the software available to run on Linux is also free.
 It is reliable and fast.
 Linux is much less susceptible to virus attack than Windows.
-It will run satisfactorily on older computer equipment and installs without difficulty on most of the new laptops.
+Some versions of Linux will run satisfactorily on older computer equipment and it installs without difficulty on most of desktops and laptops.
 There is a lot of training material available online-- including videos.
 Most Linux distributions automatically install a word processor, a spreadsheet , presentation software and several operating system utilities on initial installation.
 Installation of the operating system is straightforward and application software available though the included software management software is simple.to load.